Skylake-dev/Notes/Machine Learning/Machine Learning.md

 - test set, to evaluate performance in the end

 ### Curse of dimensionality
-When we introduce more dimension (parameters or features) in our problem leads to an exponential increase in the number of samples needed to train it properly.
+Introducing more dimensions (parameters or features) in our problem leads to an exponential increase in the number of samples needed to properly train it.
 Working in higher dimension is hard because there is large viariance.

 ### Managing bias-variance trade-off